Lade Veranstaltungen

 But what are these resources?
 The workshop brings together experts on the liberalism of fear and theorists of democracy to address this question from multiple angles.
 For example, we will discuss why Shklar held that distrust and the reflexive “fear of fear” can be productive forces to defend democratic institutions.
 Besides, we examine one of her most important ideas, namely that, as she put it in The Faces of Injustice, “democracy should respect the sense of injustice and grant it considerable scope.”
 In her view, victims of injustice have a right to be heard.
 But what are the potentials and problems of focusing on victimhood in democratic theory?
 How can we be sure about whose voices to trust, both for moral and epistemic reasons?

 In the face of a widely diagnosed “crisis of democracy,” calls for more trust and social cohesion are commonplace.
-In his keynote ‘On Distrust in Democracy’ on the first day of the workshop, Jan-Werner Müller (Princeton University) will ask in what sense democracy is a matter of trust.
-Might distrust and skepticism not also have their place in the world of democratic politics?
-And if they do, what should these attitudes be like to not undermine and perhaps even strengthen democracies and the procedures through which we address disagreement and conflict?
-Müller is well-known for his contributions to the analysis of populism, the critical infrastructure all democracies need to work well, and the liberalism of fear.
-Recent publications include Democracy Rules and Furcht und Freiheit.
-Für einen anderen Liberalismus.
+In his keynote ‘On Distrust in Democracy’ on the first day of the workshop, Prof. Dr. Jan-Werner Müller (Princeton University) will ask in what sense democracy is a matter of trust.
+Might distrust and skepticism also have their place in democratic politics?
+And if so, what should these attitudes be like not to undermine and even strengthen democracies and the processes through which conflicts and disagreement are dealt with?
+Müller is one of the most important political theorists of his generation.
+He works on the history of modern political thought, liberalism and its critics, populism, the elements of what he calls the “critical infrastructure” of democracies, and the normative dimensions of European integration.
+He has been teaching in the Politics Department of Princeton University since 2005, where he also founded the Forum for the History of Political Thought.
+Before, he held fellowships at All Souls College and the European Studies Centre in Oxford.
+Some of his most well-known publications include Constitutional Patriotism (Princeton UP), Contesting Democracy (Yale UP), What Is Populism?
+(University of Pennsylvania Press), Furcht und Freiheit (Suhrkamp)and Democracy Rules (FSG and Penguin).

 SCHEDULE